Michael-Kornilich/detergent_tracker/README.md

 # Tracker of Detergent Usage

 **What:** This app has been created to track usage of your detergent.\
-**Why:** In case someone were to systematically snatches it.
+**Why:** In case someone were to systematically snatch it.

-Before using the app, I strongly advice to fill the config file (`CONFIG.json`) and attach it, otherwise the app will work in an unexpected way or not run at all.
+Before using the app, I strongly advice to fill the config file (`CONFIG.json`) and not change its name and / or location, otherwise the app will work in an unexpected way or not run at all.
 The following options are available:

 ```json